intel/neural-compressor/examples/pytorch/eager/object_detection/yolo_v3/README.md

 Step-by-Step
 ============

-This document describes the step-by-step instructions for reproducing PyTorch YOLO v3 tuning results with Intel® Low Precision Optimization Tool(LPOT).
+This document describes the step-by-step instructions for reproducing PyTorch YOLO v3 tuning results with Intel® Neural Compressor.

 > **Note**
 >
 > PyTorch quantization implementation in imperative path has limitation on automatically execution.
 > It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> LPOT requires users to complete these two manual steps before triggering auto-tuning process.
+> Neural Compressor requires users to complete these two manual steps before triggering auto-tuning process.
 > For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite